zchengquan/crowdCV/source/readme.md

 * CPU+HPU - runs a state-of-the art algorithm on the dataset and takes human input to improve performance further and cost is the time spent by human(s).

 * HPU only - runs the algorithm on the dataset completely by human input.
-This will give an accuracy comparable to CPU+HPU but cost (time spent) will be significantly higher.
+According to hypothesis, this should give an accuracy comparable to CPU+HPU but cost (time spent) will be significantly higher.

 ##Usage:
 The main script can be invoked through Matlab console or another script in the following format: